russelmann/hole-filling-liepa/README.md

 ![Buidld status](https://github.com/russelmann/hole-filling-liepa/actions/workflows/python-package-conda.yml/badge.svg?event=push)

 Implementation of coarse hole filling algorithm for triangle meshes by P. Liepa.
+Main purpose is a Python Conda package.
+Original C++ implementation can be used as a C++ library as well.